-Also, even when you have do have a farm’s contact details, you may find it difficult to find someone to speak to as farmers are very busy and often out in the field, so may not always respond straight away to phone calls, letters or emails.
-However, it is worth persisting and contacting as many potential growers as possible, making sure that you provide details about your project and what you are interested in buying.
+In addition, even when you have a farm’s contact details, it might be difficult to find someone to speak to as farmers are often very busy and may not respond to phone calls or emails.
+They might not be able to deliver small orders, and many of them already sell through farmers’ markets or box schemes.
+However, it is worth persisting - and very important that you ‘sell’ your food co-op and explain how it will support the local community.

-You may also find it hard to find the range of produce your need for your food co-op.
-What farmers grow depends on the individual supplier and their location.
+You might also find it difficult to find the range of produce you need for your food co-op.
 Some producers grow a range of vegetables, others focus on one crop.
 Some farmers will grow just potatoes for example; others concentrate on supplying outdoor crops such as a full range of seasonal vegetables, which will mean that what is available will vary markedly depending on the time of year.
 Others will use greenhouses and polytunnels to produce crops that need protection such as salads and exotics like peppers.
 Many might also be able to supply eggs.
 Fruit growers tend either to specialise in tree fruit (also known as top fruit) such as apples, pears, plums or cherries; or soft fruit such as strawberries, raspberries, gooseberries, blackcurrants.

 Most likely you will have to use more than one supplier - perhaps a local farmer for seasonal vegetables and eggs and an organic wholesaler for other produce.

 It is also important to remember that many shoppers at food co-ops will want to buy some produce that cannot be grown locally, such as bananas and oranges.
 So if you are going to provide all your customers' needs you will need to buy some imported as well as locally grown fruit and vegetables.

 Your donation will help us support communities to set up and run food coops and buying groups across the UK to improve access to healthy food.